OpenNebula/docs/source/integration/infrastructure_integration/devel-im.rst

 Monitoring Driver
 ================================================================================

 The Monitoring Drivers (or IM drivers) collect host and virtual machine monitoring data by executing a monitoring agent in the hosts.
-The agent periodically executes probes to collect data and periodically sent them to the frontend.
+The agent periodically executes probes to collect data and periodically send them to the frontend.

 This guide describes the internals of the monitoring system.
 It is also a starting point on how to create a new IM driver from scratch.